aws-samples/aws-textract-comprehend-lex-chatbot/README.md

 Lex reads the processed text and calls an Amazon Comprehend API to detect entities and key phrases.
 8. Amazon Comprehend is a Natural Language Processing Service that uses Machine Learning to find insights and relationships in text.
 The Lambda function uses boto3 APIs provided by Amazon Comprehend for entity and key phrases detection.
 9. The CloudFormation template deploys a Chatbot Web UI to implement a Web based interface for the Amazon Lex Chatbot.
 The web page is served as a Static Website from an Amazon S3 bucket.
-The Web UI uses Amazon Cognito for generating an access token for authentication.
+The Web UI uses Amazon Cognito for generating an access token for authentication and uses Amazon CodeStar to setup a delivery pipeline.
 Please refer to this AWS github repo if you need more details on how to setup a Web UI for your Amazon Lex chatbots - https://github.com/aws-samples/aws-lex-web-ui.